lbalbi/big_data_datasets/README.md

 ### - ConceptNet [3]:
-negative statements make up only 3% of examples in the ConceptNet knowledge graph
+Negative statements make up only 3% of examples in the ConceptNet knowledge graph

-### - ConceptNet + Uncommonsense [4]:
+### - Uncommonsense [4]:

-  Uncommonsense covers 8,000 entities and 6.2 millions of negative statements.

 ### - NegatER [5]: